dan1el-alme1da/ai-prompt-and-instruction-playbook/java-and-ai-project/padroes-gof/padrao-builder/padrao-builder-en.md

 The **exportaNota** operation receives the list of negotiations and will export to the export format defined in **formato** (format).

-This approach has three (3) inadequacies, because, in addition to concentrating all the steps to export the negotiations in formats such as **JSON** or **XML** into a single method, the method is also concerned with the return for each specific format.
+This approach presents three (3) inadequacies, because, in addition to concentrating all the steps to export the negotiations in formats such as **JSON** or **XML** into a single method, the method is also concerned with the return for each specific format.
 Furthermore, the method must be modified with each new form of representation that the client wants.
 In such situations, the **Builder** pattern is the best alternative.

 -----

 ## Builder Pattern Solution

-The solution consists of having a common **Builder** that manages the creation of complex objects by the caller.
+The solution consists of having a common **Builder** (Constructor) that manages the creation of complex objects by the caller.
 The **Builder** is the central piece that hides all the complexity involved in creating the object, exposing only the necessary methods.

 The **Director** manages the **Builder**, which constructs the parts of the **Product** and returns it.